- PL/SQL Tutorial

 Loop control statements change execution from its normal sequence.
 When execution leaves a scope, all automatic objects that were created in that scope are destroyed.

 PL/SQL supports the following control statements.
 Labeling loops also helps in taking the control outside a loop.
-Click the following links to check their detail.
+Click the following links to check their details.

 The Exit statement completes the loop and control passes to the statement immediately after the END LOOP.